Zest-studi-o/P01-Allotment-gardens/README.md

 [Tomato vine palette](docs/palette-tomato-vine.png)
 [Violet field palette](docs/palette-violet-field.png)

-The final colour palette used in the website was slightly altered after testing validator suggestions of improving the contrast and changing the header and footer for a slightly darker hue colour #426473.
+The final colour palette used in the website was slightly altered after testing validator suggestions of improving the contrast and changing the header and footer for a darker hue colour #426473.

-The background colour for the about us section was also changed by a sand colour #c8bea0 which conveys nature as it is the colour of soil and goes well with the other colours used in the site and imagery.
-After testing this background colour makes the text easier to read.
+The background colour for the about us section was also changed for a sand colour #c8bea0 which conveys nature as it is the colour of soil and goes well with the other colours used in the site and imagery.
+After testing it was observed that this background colour makes the text easier to read.

 ### Typography